 International Pharmaceutical Studies

-There will be English classes to inprove the use of professional English.
-In IPS, a large number of experts from the pharmaceutical industry will give guest lectures.
+You will work in project teams to discover, develop and bring to the market a (virtual) new medicine.
+There will be English classes to improve your use of professional English.
+You will also attend guest lectures from experts from the pharmaceutical industry.
 In addition, there are several excursions, including a 3-day international excursion.

-- Woodwin KE and Schneider JC (2008) The CRA’s guide to monitoring Clinical Research, 3rd ed.
+- Woodwin KE and Schneider JC (2008) The CRA’s Guide to Monitoring Clinical Research, 3rd ed.
 Center Watch Boston

 This is a full-time programme taking place in Block A and B (starting in September).
 Contact hours at HU are on Tuesdays and Thursdays.
 On other days, project teams will work on weekly assignments.
 Excursions may be on other weekdays.